mienaikoe/ziyu/Lore/Plot.md

   Iteration 2:

     Kip flies to the obstruction to find Lif and hopefully give hae medical attention if thi needs it.
+He spots hae on a robot ship, asleep and being mentally observed by robots.
+Kip is flying near L1, and the robots are observing him, but he is unable to make it to the other ship without abandoning his own.

+    (Later Mel finds Lif and thi asks if thi was helpful by sacrificing hae mind to the robots in the hopes that they would find that they were worth saving.
+It turns out the robots were trying to find life that could sustain itself indefinitely in order that life can solve the final problem.
+(Life is better than AI at creative problem solving because of a physical rule.
+Life is just better at surviving?) )

 ### Part III